Nate-Wilkins/react-discord-presence/README.md

 - Support for overflow in activities & activity details?
 Should this be a custom scrollbar?
 - Add tails to hover popovers.
 - Flatten CSS and image assets in distributable.
+- Possibly use webpack to move CSS and image assets to distributable.

 ### Accessor